mmastrac/stylus/README.md

 # stylus

-Stylus is a lightweight status page for home infrastructure.
+Stylus (_style + status_) is a lightweight status page for home infrastructure.
 Configure a set of bash scripts that test the various parts of your infrastructure, set up HTML/SVG with a diagram of your network, and stylus will generate you a dynamic stylesheet to give you a visual overview of the current state.